szczyglis-dev/py-gpt/README.md

 - `Limit of last contexts on list to show  (0 = unlimited)`: Limit of the last contexts on list, default: 0 (unlimited)

+- `Show context groups on top of the context list`: Display groups on top, default: False

+- `Show date separators on the context list`: Show date periods, default: True

+- `Show date separators in groups on the context list`: Show date periods in groups, default: True

 - `Use Context`: Toggles the use of conversation context (memory of previous inputs).

 - `Store History`: Toggles conversation history store.